-Starbucks lovers, listen up: By 2025, single-use cups will largely be out, and reusable cups will be in.
+Starbucks lovers, listen up: By 2030, single-use cups will largely be out, and reusable cups will be in.
 Previously they hoped to reach this goal by 2025.
 But then reality set in because it’s a big change to make across an entire company.

-As part of their plan to cut the amount of waste they generate by half, Starbucks says that in the next three years, most drinks will be served in reusable cups either from the Starbucks “Borrow a Cup” program or in customers’ own cups.
+As part of their plan to cut the waste they generate by half, Starbucks says that in the near future, most drinks will be served in reusable cups.
+This will either be from the Starbucks “Borrow a Cup” program or by customers bringing their own cups.

-Bring your own reusable cups to get a $0.10 discount and bonus Stars added to your Starbucks Rewards.
+Bring your own reusable cup to get a $0.10 discount and 25 bonus Stars added to your Starbucks Rewards.

 An easy way to get a discount on your Starbucks coffee is to bring in your own reusable cup.
-You’ll receive a $0.10 discount on your coffee.
+By doing so you receive a $0.10 discount on your coffee.
 And then there are those shiny 25 bonus Stars added to your Starbucks Rewards account.

 This is the easiest and most reliable way to beat the most recent Starbucks price increases.

-The new ‘Borrow a Cup’ program is being tested at select stores.
+The new ‘Borrow a Cup’ program is in the testing phase at select stores.

-Earn extra Bonus Stars for when you Borrow a Cup.
+Earn extra Bonus Stars when you borrow a cup.

-Starbucks Rewards members earn one to two Stars for every $1 spent, but if you receive your Starbucks drink in a borrowed cup, you get Stars for your purchase, PLUS 10 Stars for returning the cup.
+Starbucks Rewards members earn one to two Stars for every $1 spent.
+However, if you receive your Starbucks drink in a borrowed cup and return it, you get 25 bonus Stars plus the aforementioned $0.10 off your drink.

 Starbucks is even retrieving borrowed cups from people’s homes.

 Remember the front porch metal boxes for the milkman (or have you at least heard of that)?
 Starbucks is trying to bring that back.
-They’ve partnered with recycling company Ridwell to have their borrowed cups collected from your porch.
+They’re partnering with recycling company Ridwell to have their borrowed cups collected from your porch.

 Sounds great, right?
 But Ridwell is only in the Portland and Seattle areas right now, and you have to be a Ridwell subscriber ($12 – $16/month) to opt in to the cup collection service.
 Stay tuned on that one.